rjmarwil/ruby-inheritance-warmup/README.md

 ## Setup:

 * Clone and set up your repo
+* Run `bundle`
-* Run bundle install
+* Run specs with `rspec`
-* Import the stories

 ## Instructions

-* Work on and complete the stories in order
-* Git add, commit and push regularly
-* Submit your repo in 'Students'
+Update the code in `lib/stereotypes.rb` to remove duplicate methods by having classes inherit from other classes.

+BONUS: Add a new spec and a new class for the Irish, who say "Top'o the mornin'!"